Large gaps of CUE and GUE: Introduction

-In this article, we will give the rescaling limit law for $m_k$ as follows. \begin{thm} Let's denote $m_k$ as the $k$-th largest gap, and then for any bounded interval $ I\subset\mathbb{R}$, we have the limit of the Gumbel distribution, Here, $c_1=c_0+\ln(\pi/2) $ where $c_0$ is the constant in the asymptotic expansion \eqref{1}.
-In particular, the limiting density for the largest gap $\tau_1$ is,
+In this article, we further derive the rescaling limit law for $m_k$ as follows. \begin{thm} Let's denote $m_k$ as the $k$-th largest gap of CUE and then the number of the rescaling point process $\{\tau_k\}_{k=1}^n$ falling in $[x,+\infty)$ tends to a Poisson random variable with mean $e^{c_1-x}$ for any fixed $x\in\mathbb R$.
+Here, $c_1=c_0+\ln(\pi/2) $ where $c_0=\frac1{12}\ln 2+3\zeta'(-1)$ and $\zeta(x)$ is the Riemann zeta function.
+This further implies that, for any bounded interval $ I\subset\mathbb{R}$ and any fixed positive integer $k$, the limiting density for the $k$-th largest gap is given by the Gumbel distribution, In particular, the limiting density for the largest gap $\tau_1$ is

-\end{thm} Let's sketch the main steps to prove Theorem \ref{thm1}.
-A key ingredient is the uniform asymptotic expansion of the hole probability for a given arc of the circle to be free of eigenvalues \eqref{1}, from where we can find the correct rescaling formula for the largest gap $m_k$ and our crucial observation is the rescaling limit \eqref{2} in Lemma \ref{obs}.
-The rest main task is to prove that the point process of the rescaling large gaps is asymptotic to the Poisson distribution as $n\to+\infty$, and hence a Gumbel distribution will be derived.
-In order to do this, we will first prove Lemma \ref{lem1} which turns out to be a very useful criterion for a sequence of (decreasing) point processes on the real line converging to the Poisson distribution.
-Then we will prove another key ingredient, i.e., the asymptotic splitting formula \eqref{42} in Lemma \ref{splt}.
-To prove Lemma \ref{splt}, we will need the comparison of the Fredholm determinants of CUE in Lemma \ref{lem15} and the lowest eigenvalue estimate in Lemma \ref{lem18}.
+\end{thm} Let's sketch the main ideas to prove Theorem \ref{thm1}.
+First, by the uniform asymptotic expansion \eqref{1} of the gap probability for a given arc of the circle to be free of eigenvalues, we can find the correct rescaling formula for the largest gap $m_k$ and our crucial observation is the rescaling limit \eqref{2} in Lemma \ref{obs}.
+For a sequence of decreasing point processes, we will first prove Lemma \ref{lem1} which provides a criterion for the convergence of the number of points falling in $[x, +\infty)$ to a Poisson random variable.
+Lemma \ref{lem1} implies that Theorem \ref{thm1} will be proved by the upper bound \eqref{13} and the lower bound \eqref{14}.
+The upper bound can be proved by the negative association property of the determinantal point processes.
+The lower bound is the most essential part of the whole proof, which is based on the asymptotic splitting formula \eqref{42} for the gap probabilities in Lemma \ref{splt}.
+The proof of Lemma \ref{splt} is further based on Lemma \ref{lem15} and Lemma \ref{lem18} for the eigenvalue estimates of some symmetric operators.